New Grads NP & PA resume help you land your dream job.

-At Melnic, we love giving nurse practitioner resume guidance for new grads, because we know it probably isn’t at the top of your to-do list.
-You’re too busy earning your MSN degree toward becoming a nurse practitioner (NP).
+At Melnic, we love giving nurse practitioner (NP) and physician assistant (PA) resume guidance for new grads, because we know it probably isn’t at the top of your to-do list.
+You’re too busy earning your MSN degree toward becoming a NP or your Masters in Science to become a PA.
 Classes and clinicals can be all consuming!

 Yet, to have a great job lined up after you graduate, an effective resume will be essential.
 Read on for a few of our favorite tips to help you kick-start your new, well-written resume.